iviviano/Algorithms/Grading/HW5.md

 - Nice job with `parse` tests.
 For future, in addition to looking at the fields of the constructed parse tree, you should ensure that its structure is what you expect (ie that `(parse 5)` returns `(lit-exp 5)`).
 This will be helpful when the parse tree gets more complicated in the upcoming assignments.

 Interpreting notes:
 - You are missing a test for when a `var-exp`'s symbol is not bound in the current environment.
-Your test that is labeled this way fails because `'()` is not a `lit-exp?` or a `var-exp?`, so `eval-exp` throws your
+Your test that is labeled this way fails because `'()` is not a `lit-exp?` or a `var-exp?`, so `eval-exp` throws your "data type not supported. you provided " error. (**-2 points**)

 ```
-Part 1:         /10
+Part 1:         9/10
-Part 2:         /50
+Part 2:         47/50
-Part A:         /20
+Part A:         20/20
-Part B:         /20
+Part B:         18/20
-TOTAL:          /100
+TOTAL:          94/100
 ```

-Nice comments
+Nice comments and great job!

 ## Ben and Ezra [benezra](https://github.com/orgs/24sp-oberlin-csci275/teams/benezra)
 Honor Code:

 Environment notes:
 -